 Contributions

-Yes, you can choose a savings rate of as little as 1 percent and as much as 100% of your available wages in 1 percent increments, up to annual Roth IRA contribution limits.
-Please note that contributions are made post-tax, and your employer can’t deduct more than the amount of compensation available after other payroll deductions that have higher preference as required by law are deducted.
-You can make changes to your contribution rate online or by phone.
+Yes, you can choose a contribution rate of as little as 1 percent and as much as 100% of your available wages in 1-percent increments, up to annual IRA contribution limits.
+Please note that contributions for the default account type of a Roth IRA are made post-tax, and your employer can’t deduct more than the amount of compensation available after other payroll deductions that have higher preference as required by law are deducted.
+You can make changes to your contribution rate online or by contacting Client Services at (855) 650-6914.
+Also, please check the IRS website for more information on Roth and Traditional IRAs especially related to annual contribution limits: https://www.irs.gov/retirement-plans/traditional-and-roth-iras

 Yes, you can contribute to more than one savings plan or account at a time.
-Please note, however, that the IRS contribution limits for Roth IRAs are cumulative for all Traditional and Roth IRAs owned by an individual.
+Please note, however, that the annual IRS contribution limits for IRAs are cumulative for all Traditional and Roth IRAs owned by an individual.
+Please check the IRS website for more information on Roth and Traditional IRAs: https://www.irs.gov/retirement-plans/traditional-and-roth-iras

 Yes, you can roll over money from another plan into your Illinois Secure Choice account.
 You should consult with a tax expert or financial advisor before making any changes to better understand any steps to take and restrictions that may apply.
 For instance, for rollovers from pre-tax retirement plans like 401(k)s and 403(b)s, money will be taxed to convert it from pre-tax to post-tax status for inclusion in a Roth IRA.
 You can initiate a rollover by calling the Client Services team at 855-650-6914.

-Yes, you can elect to opt out of the automatic 1% annual increase by logging into your account to manage your contribution preferences.
+Yes, you can elect to opt out of the automatic 1% annual contributions rate increase by logging into your account to manage your contribution preferences.

-Yes, savers who have been in the program for at least 6 months will have their contribution rate automatically increased by 1% on January 1 of each year, up to a limit of 10%, but can opt out of the automatic increases at any time.
+Savers who have been in the program for at least 6 months will have their contribution rate automatically increased by 1% on January 1 of each year, up to a limit of 10%, unless they opt out of the automatic increases by accessing their account online or by calling Client Services at 855-650-6914.

 If you contribute through your employer, every pay period your employer will deduct your contribution from your paycheck and remit it to your account.
-You can also make contributions yourself through your bank account or by check.
+You can also make contributions yourself through your bank account.
+You can set up your own contributions by accessing your account online at saver.ilsecurechoice.com

-Illinois Secure Choice will monitor your account contributions and notify your employer to stop contributions when you are nearing the limit.
-Please note, Illinois Secure Choice will not have information on your eligibility to contribute to a Roth IRA, or any other IRAs you may maintain and contribute to.
-It is your responsibility to ensure that across all your IRAs, you are contributing within the IRS’ annual limits.
+Illinois Secure Choice will monitor your account contributions and notify your employer to stop contributions before you exceed the annual contribution limit.
+Please note, Illinois Secure Choice will not have information relating to other IRAs you may be funding and it is your responsibility to ensure that, across all your IRAs, you are adhering to the annual limits.
 Please consult a tax expert or financial advisor to discuss your specific circumstances.
+Please check the IRS website for more information on Roth and Traditional IRAs: https://www.irs.gov/retirement-plans/traditional-and-roth-iras

-The IRS' annual IRA contribution limits apply to the combined amount contributed to all of your IRAs, both Traditional and Roth.
+Annual IRA contribution limits apply to the combined amount contributed to all of your IRAs, both Traditional and Roth, in a particular year.
+Please check the IRS website for more information on Roth and Traditional IRAs: https://www.irs.gov/retirement-plans/traditional-and-roth-iras

-Illinois Secure Choice acts as a payroll deduction IRA, not a retirement plan as defined for the W-2, so you won’t see your contributions reflected on your W-2.
+Illinois Secure Choice acts as a payroll deduction IRA, not a retirement plan as defined for Form W-2, so you won’t see your contributions reflected on your W-2.

 Your contribution rate is based on gross income earned with your facilitating employer.

 Yes, contribution limits for Roth IRAs are set by the federal government.
-For 2023, you can save up to $6,500 per year if you’re younger than 50 and $7,500 per year if you’re 50 or older, as long as you have that much in compensation and are under certain income levels based on your modified adjusted gross income.
-This contribution limit applies across all IRAs you may have (both Traditional IRAs and Roth IRAs with the State and elsewhere).
+For 2025, you can save up to $7,000 per year if you’re younger than 50 and $8,000 per year if you’re 50 or older, as long as you have that much in earned income.
+There are also income limits for the Roth IRA that you can find at www.irs.gov.
+Contribution limits apply across all IRAs you may fund during a particular year (both Traditional IRAs and Roth IRAs with the State and elsewhere).
+Please check the IRS website for more information on Roth and Traditional IRAs: https://www.irs.gov/retirement-plans/traditional-and-roth-iras

-The standard contribution is 5 percent of gross income earned with your facilitating employer.
-You can choose to save more, or less, at 1 percent increments.
+The standard or default contribution rate is 5 percent of gross income earned with your facilitating employer.
+You can choose to save more, or less, at 1-percent increments.

 Distributions

 Yes, you can take distributions from your account at any time.
-You may want to consult a tax expert or financial advisor to help you consider your best sources of income if you are retired and working and if a distribution makes sense.
+We recommend that you consult a tax expert or financial advisor to help you consider your best sources of income and if a distribution is in your best interest at this time.
+Keep in mind that Roth IRAs are funded by after-tax contributions so the only potential for taxes and penalties would be associated with earnings you withdraw early.

-No. Savers have the same rights to withdraw amounts from their Illinois Secure Choice Roth IRA as they would for any other Roth IRA.
+No. A saver has the same rights to withdraw amounts from their Illinois Secure Choice Roth IRA as they would for any other Roth IRA.
 However, a federal 10 percent early withdrawal penalty may apply on the taxable amount if you are under age 59 ½ and no exception for the penalty applies.
-Please consult with a tax expert or financial advisor for information specific to your circumstances.
+Consult with a tax expert or financial advisor for information specific to your circumstances.

 You can withdraw your contributions for any reason at any time without taxation.
 In certain circumstances, distributions from a Roth IRA that include investment earnings can also be used toward the down payment for first-time homebuyers.
 Investment earnings are subject to taxation and an additional penalty if taken out before age 59½ and before you’ve had your first Roth IRA for five years unless you qualify for the first-time homebuyer exception to the penalty.
 Please consult with a tax expert or financial advisor to determine what steps and restrictions may apply to you.

 You can take your money out of your Roth IRA at any time.
-There is no fee or penalty for withdrawing your contributed amounts (although you may miss them at retirement time if you’ve taken the money early for non-retirement purposes).
+There is no fee or penalty for withdrawing your contributed amounts.
 Investment earnings are subject to taxation if taken out before age 59½, and if your first Roth IRA has been open for fewer than five years.
 Please consult with a tax expert or financial advisor for information specific to your own circumstances.
 Please allow up to 10 business days for the proceeds to reach you.
 Distributions will generally be processed within 3 business days of accepting the request.
 During periods of market volatility and at year-end, distribution requests may take up to 5 business days to process.
 For security purposes, there will be a hold of 9 business days on distribution requests when there is a change to your address and a hold of 15 calendar days on distribution requests following a change to your banking information.
 Distributions of contributions made by check, wire or ACH will not be available for withdrawal for 7 business days.

 If you die and have no named beneficiaries, the account will be payable to your estate under the terms of the IRA.
 Accounts that become unclaimed property will be subject to applicable law.